 In May 2012, we launched our first national charity partnership, committing to raise £1m over three years for Macmillan Cancer Support.
-Thanks to the hard work, dedication and creativity of our team members together with the generosity of our guests, we’re delighted to announce that we’ve already raised £2m!
-To mark the milestone, we’ve renewed our partnership with Macmillan for a further three years
+Thanks to the hard work, dedication and creativity of our team members together with the generosity of our guests, we’re delighted to announce that we’ve raised £6m!

 We support Focus 12, a charity based near our headquarters and brewery in Bury St. Edmunds.
 Focus 12 provides treatment for those with drug and alcohol dependencies and offers guidance and counselling for family members.

 Pub is the Hub